chenwt/minorseq/doc/JULIET.md

 ## Phasing

 *Juliet* default mode is to call amino-acid / codon variants independently.
-Using `--mode phasing`, variant calls from distinct haplotypes are clustered and visualized in the HTML output.
+Using `--mode-phasing`, variant calls from distinct haplotypes are clustered and visualized in the HTML output.
 The row-wise variant calls are "transposed" onto per column haplotypes.
 For each variant, the haplotype shows a colored box indicating the variants that co-occur, wild type is